Acacia Gardens

 Acacia Gardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Acacia Gardens has a high level of cultural diversity, with 45.5% of its population born overseas and 47.9% speaking a language other than English at home.
-Christianity is the dominant religion in Acacia Gardens, comprising 49.7% of the population.
-Hinduism, however, is overrepresented compared to Greater Sydney, making up 15.7% of Acacia Gardens' population versus 20.2%.
+Acacia Gardens has high cultural diversity, with 45.5% of its population born overseas and 47.9% speaking a language other than English at home.
+Christianity is the main religion in Acacia Gardens, comprising 49.7% of people.
+Hinduism is overrepresented compared to Greater Sydney, making up 15.7% versus 20.2%.

 Frequently Asked Questions - Diversity